 I liked that it looks simple and easy to clean, but its low price definitely made it shine a little brighter.
 The company even offers a loyalty program, so I really hoped this mandibular advancement device (MAD) would be an effective snoring solution.
 Unfortunately, this was not a winner with either of us, and didn’t come close to making the recommended mouthpieces list.
 (See how SnoreMeds compares to other mouthpieces HERE).

 What is SnoreMeds?

 The goal of all MADs is to keep the airway free of obstruction.
 SnoreMeds is no exception.
-These snoring mouthpieces are designed to hold your lower jaw forward, which is supposed to prevent your tongue from collapsing into your throat so soft tissues are not close enough to vibrate.
+These anti snoring devices are designed to hold your lower jaw forward, which is supposed to prevent your tongue from collapsing into your throat so soft tissues are not close enough to vibrate.

 SnoreMeds is made of a hypoallergenic thermoplastic material that is BPA- and latex-free.
 Note that the material has been cleared by the United States Food and Drug Administration, but the product itself has not been.
 This device is available in two sizes, one of which is a smaller variety that is made for women, as it has a narrower design and deeper bite.

 This device needs to be fitted before wearing by using a boil and bite method.
 This allows it to form to the unique shape of your mouth.
 This is supposed to make it more comfortable and effective.
 SnoreMeds does have an airflows hole in front to allow you to breathe through your mouth.
 So, if you have nasal polyps, sinuses, a deviated septum, or just (really bad) allergies (like me), you will appreciate this feature.
 If any of those mentioned concerns apply to you, it is vital that you choose a mouthpiece with an air hole to allow for deep breathing.